Edwin Thumboo: Early years

-Education and career
+Education

+Thumboo was educated at Victoria School (1948).

 A view of the Faculty of Arts and Social Sciences, National University of Singapore (NUS) at Kent Ridge on 25 November 2006.
 Thumboo was Dean of the Faculty from 1980 to 1991, making him NUS's longest-serving dean.

 Thumboo majored in English literature and history at the University of Malaya.
 As a freshman, he was a member of the editorial board of Fajar (Dawn in Malay), a radical leftist journal published by the University Socialist Club.
 The seventh issue of Fajar, which appeared in May 1954 contained an editorial entitled "Aggression in Asia" which advocated independence from the United Kingdom.
-Three days later, Chinese middle school students clashed with the police.
-As a result, after two weeks Thumboo was arrested by the British colonial government together with seven other students and put on trial for sedition.
-Future Prime Minister Lee Kuan Yew, who was then the Club's legal adviser and a Fajar subscriber, arranged for British Queen's Counsel D. N. Pritt to act in their defence, with Lee himself as junior counsel.
+Three days later, the Chinese middle school students clashed with the police.
+As a result, after two weeks, Thumboo was arrested by the British colonial government together with seven other students and put on trial for sedition.
+Lee Kuan Yew, who was the Club's legal adviser and a Fajar subscriber, arranged for British Queen's Counsel D. N. Pritt to act in their defence, with Lee himself as junior counsel.
 The students were acquitted of the charge by District Judge F. A. Chua.

 Thumboo graduated with a Bachelor of Arts with honours (B.A.
 (Hons.)) in English from the University of Malaya in 1956.

+Career

-Hoping to teach and pursue a further degree, he applied for a position at the university but was rejected as few locals held academic posts at that time.
-He therefore entered the civil service, working for the Income Tax Department (1957–1961), Central Provident Fund Board (1961–1965), and the Singapore Telephone Board (1965–1966) where he was an assistant secretary.
+Hoping to teach and pursue a further degree, Thumboo applied for a position at the university but was rejected as few locals held academic posts at that time.
+He therefore entered the civil service, working for the Income Tax Department (1957–1959), Central Provident Fund Board (1959–1964), and the Singapore Telephone Board (1964–1966) where he was an assistant secretary.

+Academic career

 In 1966, the year following Singapore's independence, he joined the University of Singapore as an assistant lecturer.
 Conducting doctoral research into African poetry in English, he received his Ph.D. from the university in 1970.
 He became a full professor in the Department of English Language and Literature, heading the department between 1977 and 1993.
 The University of Singapore and Nanyang University merged in 1980 to form the National University of Singapore (NUS), and he was the Dean of the Faculty of Arts and Social Sciences from 1980 to 1991, NUS's longest-serving dean of the Faculty of Arts and Social Sciences.